Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 	affects the `libgcc` and `libstdc++` libraries later, and makes it possible to dynamically link to them.

-* `--disable-xxxxxx`
+* `--disable-nls`

-	Tells `gcc` to disable all these features.
-They are not needed when building a bootstrap compiler, and it would waste a lot of build time if we don't disable them.
+	We do not need native language support

+* `--disable-libmudflap, --disable-libmpx, --disable-libsanitizer --disable-multilib`

+	These features are either broken or won't work with `musl-libc`

-Compile & Install the bootstrap compiler:
+Install the compiler:

 ```bash
 make -jN all-gcc	# only build the gcc compiler, nothing else